Skip to main content

 When it comes to speciality coffee and health, separating myths from facts is essential.
 While some misconceptions persist, scientific research overwhelmingly supports the notion that moderate coffee consumption can be part of a healthy lifestyle.
 From its antioxidant properties to potential cognitive and heart health benefits, speciality coffee offers more than just a flavourful experience.

 We hope that sparks some thought, especially because the overwhelming thought is that coffee is bad for your health, we’re sure it’s no surprise that we’re shouting about how great speciality coffee is – we love it!
-It’s nice to know that when enjoying a delicious cup of coffee that it’s not as bas as you may have thought before!
+It’s nice to know that when enjoying a delicious cup of coffee that it’s not as bad as you may have thought before!

 Remember, moderation is key when consuming speciality coffee or any caffeinated beverage.
 As with any dietary concerns, it’s always a good idea to consult with your healthcare professional for personalised advice based on your individual health needs.